-By now, you know how to determine the trend by plotting on some moving averages on your charts.
+So far, you have learned how to determine the trend by plotting some moving averages on your charts.

 If the moving averages cross over one another, it could signal that the trend is about to change soon, thereby giving you the chance to get a better entry.
 By having a better entry, you have the chance to bag mo’ pips!

 If Allen Iverson made a living by having a killer crossover move, why can’t you?

 Let’s take another look at that daily chart of USD/JPY to help explain moving average crossover trading.

 From around April to July, the pair was in a nice uptrend.
 It topped out at around 124.00, before slowly heading down.
 In the middle of July, we see that the 10 SMA crossed below the 20 SMA.

 And what happened next?